Miloco Studios: History

-When Milo Music bought Orinoco in 2000, the Miloco name was created.
-2006 saw Miloco open three new studios.
-The first was the former Innovation Studios on Highbury Corner in North London, renamed ‘The Yard’ after the road on which it is, Swan Yard.
-After opening The Yard came the addition of dance producer and DJ Pete Heller's Kentish Town studio, Musikbox, and then producer Ben Hillier built a unique live tracking studio in the former Orinoco building, which is now called The Pool.
+In 2000, Milo Music bought Orinoco Studios and combined the two studios' names to create the Miloco name.

+In 2006 Miloco opened three new studios.
+The first was the former Innovation Studios on Highbury Corner in North London, which was renamed 'The Yard' after Swan Yard, the road where it's located.
+The second was dance producer and DJ Pete Heller's Kentish Town studio, Musikbox, and the third was The Pool, producer Ben Hillier's unique live tracking studio built in the former Orinoco building.